blucardin/SCIE001Math/main.typ

   #figure(
     image("images/IMG_4042.jpeg"),
-    caption: [Just in case I also drew the slope field by hand.
+    caption: [Just in case, I also drew the slope field by hand.
 I am a computer guy, not a drawing guy.
 The image shows how the slope lines point away from the unstable equilibrium at $T = 261.26 K$, and towards the stable equilibriums at $T = 289.29 K$ and $T = 233.73 K$ over time. ]
   )